MFredX/sap-btp-app/README.md

 ## CI/CD Pipeline for a UI5 Application in SAP BTP Cloud Foundry Environment

 This repository demonstrates a simple CI/CD pipeline for a UI5 app that is deployed in SAP BTP Cloud Foundry Environment.
-The repo hopes to give a rough idea how such a pipeline would work.
+The repo hopes to give a rough idea how such a pipeline would work and can be considered a good starting point for CI/CD designs.

 ## Implementation notes